 That’s not to say there isn’t an element of truth in their warnings.
 Fortunately, most readers who have taken my advice are now 25-30 percent cash, which is more than enough in the event we experience a sudden sell-off.
 Mathematically, the odds of such a decline go higher along with the record levels of the markets.
 Warning signs proliferate.

 As of today, the S&P 500 Index has gone 379 days without a test of its 200-day moving average.
 Over the past 50 years, the maximum length of time without a re-test was 385 days in 1995-1996.
 At the same time, fewer and fewer stocks seem to be participating in this grind higher.
 Old economy areas like industrials, big cap tech stocks, utilities and energy names are the stand-out winners this month.
 Volume is also bleeding off in these up moves.
-For market watchers like me these are definitely warning signs.
-But most investors don’t seem to care.

 Bad news continues to be ignored.
 The revised first quarter GDP number came in at -1 percent, which was half a point worse than most economists were expecting.
 The market simply shrugged that off in a nanosecond.
 Wall Street consensus says that we should disregard anything that happened in the first quarter because the decline was weather-related.
 Economists are steadfast in their belief that we will see a strong and sizeable rebound in this second quarter.
 I hope so.